GattoXIV/-E-commerce-Business-Intelligence-through-Data-Analytics/README.md

 • Visualization: Creating interactive dashboards with Tableau to tell the story of the data and support business decisions.
 Repository Structure
 ── Presentación-Data-Analyst.pdf
-├── Task 1 folder containing the code, the report and the tableau file └── README.md
+├── Code for the task
+├── Tableau file
+└── README.md